Meaning Of Galilee In The Bible

 While Galilee is predominantly featured in the New Testament, it has mentions in the Old Testament that lay the groundwork for its later importance.
 In the Old Testament, Galilee is often referred to as Galil HaGoyim, meaning "Galilee of the nations" or "Galilee of the Gentiles" (Isaiah 9:1).
 This name reflects the region's mixed population and its proximity to non-Jewish territories.

 The tribe of Naphtali and the tribe of Asher were allocated lands in the Galilee region (Joshua 19).
-However, due to its location and the challenges in maintaining a purely Jewish identity, Galilee was often vulnerable to foreign influence and conflict.
+Even so, due to its location and the challenges in maintaining a purely Jewish identity, Galilee was often vulnerable to foreign influence and conflict.
 The prophet Isaiah foretold that Galilee, once in darkness, would see a great light (Isaiah 9:1-2), a prophecy Christians believe was fulfilled by Jesus's ministry in the region.

 Galilee in the New Testament